-For both cases, the CTL hindcasts damp the MJO amplitude immediately, losing the signal completely within a few days, whereas the observed amplitude grows (Fig. 2).
-The CTL hindcasts also fail to propagate the anomalous convection east; the trace for CTL Apr09 moves "backwards" into Phase 1 and Phase 8 after losing amplitude.
-The behaviour in these initialised simulations is similar to that in CTL-20yr (Fig. 1): GA2.0 is unable to maintain or propagate anomalous sub-seasonal convection.
+For both cases, the CTL hindcasts damp the MJO amplitude immediately, losing the signal completely within a few days, whereas the observed amplitude grows (Figure 2).
+The CTL hindcasts also fail to propagate the anomalous convection east; the trace for CTL Apr09 moves 'backwards' into Phase 1 and Phase 8 after losing amplitude.
+The behaviour in these initialized simulations is similar to that in CTL-20yr (Figure 1): GA2.0 is unable to maintain or propagate anomalous subseasonal convection.

-Of the perturbation hindcasts, only the experiments in which F was increased by 50% ("1.5F"), CMT was disabled for deep and mid-level convection ("NoCMT") and in which the changes were applied together ("1.5F+NoCMT") improvements over CTL (Fig. 2).
-Two other experiments, in which the maximum closure timescale was halved ("0.5timescale") and the coastal tiling scheme was disabled ("No tiling"), are shown in Fig. 2 as examples of experiments that had little impact on the simulated MJO.
+Of the perturbation hindcasts, only the experiments in which F was increased by 50% ('1.5F'), CMT was disabled for deep and mid-level convection ('NoCMT') and the changes were applied together ('1.5F+NoCMT') showed improvements over CTL (Figure 2).
+Two other experiments, in which the maximum closure time-scale was halved ('0.5time-scale') and the coastal tiling scheme was disabled ('No tiling'), are shown in Figure 2 as examples of experiments that had little impact on the simulated MJO.
 For Oct08 and Apr09, NoCMT strengthens RMM amplitude initially and produces propagation from Phase 2 to 3 within the first days of the hindcast.
 After this, however, amplitude in NoCMT decays as in CTL.
-1.5F generates stronger amplitudes throughout the hindcasts, as well as counter-clockwise movement around phase space, equivalent to eastward propagation, similar to observations.
-1.5F overestimates (underestimates) amplitude over the first ten days of Oct08 (Apr09).
+1.5F generates stronger amplitudes throughout the hindcasts, as well as counterclockwise movement around phase space, equivalent to eastward propagation, similar to observations.
+1.5F overestimates (underestimates) amplitude over the first 10 days of Oct08 (Apr09).
 1.5F+NoCMT reduces the amplitude in Oct08, bringing the model closer to observations, but fails to propagate the active MJO beyond the Maritime Continent (Phase 5).
 Still, all three experiments show improved RMM forecasts over CTL from days 1-10.

 Figure 2.
-For the (a) Oct08 and (b) Apr09 cases, timeseries of RMM indices from (black line) observations and (other colours) the hindcast sets shown in the key at top-right.
-Day 1 (30) is marked with a circle (square); symbols are spaced every two days along the traces.
+For (a) Oct08 and (b) Apr09 cases, time series of RMM indices from observations (black line) and the hindcast sets shown in the key at the top right (other colours).
+Day 1 (30) is marked with a circle (square); symbols are spaced every 2 days along the traces.

-In addition to 1.5F-which increases ε and δ_m - Oct08 and Apr09 hindcasts were performed in which ε and δ_m were separately increased by 50% (section 3.1, not shown).
+In addition to 1.5F, which increases ε and δ_m , Oct08 and Apr09 hindcasts were performed in which ε and δ_m were separately increased by 50% (section 3.1, not shown).
 The increase to ε alone improved skill for both events, but the amplitude of the RMM indices decayed more rapidly than in 1.5F.
 Increasing only δ_m produced little change from CTL.
 Raising ε therefore provides most of the greater MJO predictability seen in 1.5F, but some additional skill comes from increasing δ_m together with ε .
 A proposed mechanism linking higher ε and increased MJO performance is discussed in sections 4.2.2 and 6.